GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/mailer/README.md

 # Mailer microservice

 This service is responsible for sending email using 3rd party provider.
-Currently, I'm using [Resend](https://resend.com/overview) as a mail provider.

 ## Available tasks